rainbow494/arch-1/doc/en-us/deep-lessons-from-google-and-ebay-on-building-ecosystems-of.markdown

     *   When things are f**ree we tend not to value them and tend not to optimize them**.

-    *   <span>For example, an internal customer was using Google App Engine for free and they were using a lot of resources.
+    *       For example, an internal customer was using Google App Engine for free and they were using a lot of resources.
 Begging them to be more efficient about their use of resources turned out not to be a good strategy.
-A week after chargebacks kicked-in they were able to reduce their consumption of GAE resources by 90% with one or two simple changes.</span>
+A week after chargebacks kicked-in they were able to reduce their consumption of GAE resources by 90% with one or two simple changes.

-    *   <span>It’s not that the team using GAE was evil, they just had other priorities, so there was no incentive for them to optimize their use of GAE.
-It turns out they actually got better response times with the more efficient architecture.</span>
+    *       It’s not that the team using GAE was evil, they just had other priorities, so there was no incentive for them to optimize their use of GAE.
+It turns out they actually got better response times with the more efficient architecture.

     *   **Charging also incents a service provider to keep quality high**, otherwise an internal customer may go elsewhere.
 This directly incentivizes good development and management practices.
 Code reviews are one example.
 Google’s very large scale build and test system is another.
 Google runs millions of automated tests every day.
 Acceptance tests for all dependent code is run every time code is accepted into the repository, which helps all the small teams maintain the quality of their services.